Rahul16-creator/guacamole-common-js/README.md

 # What is guacamole-common-js?

-guacamole-common-js is the core JavaScript library used by the Guacamole web application.
+A guacamole-common-js is the core JavaScript library used by the Guacamole web application.

 guacamole-common-js provides an efficient HTTP tunnel for transporting